-A biogas reburning system will be added to APPCD's existing Multi-pollutant Control Research Facility (MPCRF) to study gasification of biomass for reburning to control NO_x emissions.
-The MPCRF, shown in Figure 1, is a state-of-theart facility that can be used to examine the formation and control of nitrogen oxides (NO_x), sulfur dioxide (SO2), mercury (Hg) and other heavy metals in coal-fired boilers.
-The MPCRF is located in the High Bay of EPA's Research Triangle Park, NC campus and its combustor (4 MMBtu/hr) can be operated on natural gas, fuel oil, or pulverized coal.
-The MPCRF is currently equipped with a low NO_x burner; electrostatic fabric filters (ESFF), electrostatic precipitator (ESP), and a wet scrubber.
-A selective catalytic reduction (SCR) unit is also used for deep NO_x control, and the electrostatic precipitator (ESP) was added recently as an alternative for particulate matter (PM) control.
+A gasification system will be added to APPCD's existing Multi-pollutant Control Research Facility (MPCRF) to study gasification of biomass for reburning to control NO_x emissions.
+The MPCRF, shown in Figure 1, is a state-of-the-art facility that can be used to examine the formation and control of nitrogen oxides (NO_x), sulfur dioxide (SO2), mercury (Hg) and other heavy metals in coal-fired boilers.
+The MPCRF is located in the High Bay of EPA's Research Triangle Park, NC campus and its combustor (4 MMBtu/hr) can be operated on natural gas, No. 2 fuel oil, or pulverized coal.
+The MPCRF is currently equipped with a low NO_x burner, electrostatic fabric filters (ESFF), electrostatic precipitator (ESP), and a wet scrubber.
+A selective catalytic reduction (SCR) unit is also used for deep NO_x control.
 The MPCRF's unique design enables it to perform parametric studies on the controls of multiple pollutants under a variety of conditions.
 The facility is equipped with continuous emissions monitors (CEMs) for measuring carbon dioxide (CO2), carbon monoxide (CO), oxygen (O2), SO2 and NO_x.
-State-of-the-art mercury CEMs are also installed for collecting real-time results on Hg control tests under a variety of test conditions.
+State-of-the-art mercury CEMs are also installed for collecting real-time results during Hg emissions and control testing, under a variety of test conditions.

-Fig. 1 Schematic of MPCRF
+Figure 1 Schematic of MPCRF